-Proportion Calculator – How It Works and When to Use It
+Proportion Calculator — How It Works & When to Use It

 Proportions show that two ratios describe the same relationship.
-When we write a statement like A : B = C : D, we are saying that “A is to B as C is to D”.
-This idea appears everywhere: in recipes, maps, school math problems, business reports and even in health and fitness calculations.
+When we write A : B = C : D, we are saying "A is to B as C is to D".
+This idea appears everywhere: in recipes, maps, school math problems, business reports, and even health and fitness calculations.
+This proportion calculator takes the boring algebra out of the process — enter the values you know, choose what to solve for, and it does the cross multiplication instantly.

 What Is a Proportion?